christiangoran/crypto-tracker-frontend/README.md

   _It's a shame that it can't even be used reliably to check for careless errors now (which is what it's always been intended for) because the real errors are constantly getting occluded by so many of these fake ones.
 For example, it may not spot a real typo because it was thrown off a few lines up by one of these features it doesn't support._

   _The most reliable validator these days is to test in browsers and assume that if it works consistently across the board, then it's valid.
 Or, when in doubt, ask a question here and hope someone familiar with the specs will answer.
-If anyone asks you if you've tried validating your CSS, point them to me.""_ <br>
+If anyone asks you if you've tried validating your CSS, point them to me.""_ - [Source - StackOverFlow](https://stackoverflow.com/questions/57661659/w3c-css-validation-parse-error-on-variables)<br>

 - I decided to leave this error and move on with my testing.
 Correcting this will be part of a future version upgrade.